JAMES TURRELL, Sustaining Light, 2007, wood, computerized neon setting, glass piece, aperture: 62 1/4 × 46 1/2 inches (158.1 × 118.1 cm)

 James Turrell was born in 1943 in Los Angeles.
-He received a Bachelor of Arts degree in experimental psychology at Pomona College at Claremont, California in 1965, followed by a Master's degree in Art from Claremont Graduate School in 1973.
-His work is represented in numerous public collections including the Tate Modern, London; Los Angeles County Museum of Art; the Solomon R. Guggenheim Museum, New York and the Israel Museum Jerusalem.
+He received a Bachelor of Arts degree in experimental psychology at Pomona College at Claremont, California in 1965, followed by a Master's degree in art from Claremont Graduate School in 1973.
+His work is represented in numerous public collections including the Tate Modern, London; Los Angeles County Museum of Art; the Solomon R. Guggenheim Museum, New York and the Israel Museum, Jerusalem.
 The James Turrell Museum opened in Colomé, Argentina in 2009.
 His solo exhibitions include Stedlijk Museum (1976); Whitney Museum of American Art, New York (1980); Israel Museum (1982); Museum of Contemporary Art, Los Angeles (1984); MAK, Vienna (1998–99); Mattress Factory, Pittsburgh (2002–03); and "The Wolfsburg Project" (2009–10), Kunstmuseum Wolfsburg, Germany.
-A major retrospective will open at the Solomon R. Guggenheim Museum, New York in 2012, traveling to the Los Angeles County Museum of Art and the Museum of Fine Arts, Houston, among other venues.
+A major retrospective openrf at the Solomon R. Guggenheim Museum, New York in 2012, and traveled to the Los Angeles County Museum of Art, the Museum of Fine Arts, Houston, among other venues.